juliusga/Effective-Solar/Model-Results/README.md

 Following images illustrate comparison between prediction results acquired using the baseline model and actual testing values:

+### Comparison plot of the "Solar 30K" baseline model
 ![Comparison plot of the "Solar 30K" baseline model][baseline_solar_30k]

+### Comparison plot of the "Solar 5K" baseline model
 ![Comparison plot of the "Solar 5K" baseline model][baseline_solar_5k]

 ## Facebook Prophet
 Following images illustrate comparison between prediction results acquired using the Facebook Prophet models and actual testing values:

+### Comparison plot of the "Solar 30K" Facebook Prophet model
 ![Comparison plot of the "Solar 30K" Facebook Prophet model][prophet_solar_30k]

+### Comparison plot of the "Solar 5K" Facebook Prophet model
 ![Comparison plot of the "Solar 5K" Facebook Prophet model][prophet_solar_5k]

+### Comparison plot of the "Household 1" Facebook Prophet model
 ![Comparison plot of the "Household 1" Facebook Prophet model][prophet_household_1]

+### Comparison plot of the "Household 2" Facebook Prophet model
 ![Comparison plot of the "Household 2" Facebook Prophet model][prophet_household_2]

 ## Neural-Networks
 Following images illustrate comparison between prediction results acquired using the Neural-Networks models and actual testing values:

+### Comparison plot of the "Solar 30K" Neural-Networks model
 ![Comparison plot of the "Solar 30K" Neural-Networks model][nn_solar_30k]

+### Comparison plot of the "Solar 5K" Neural-Networks model
 ![Comparison plot of the "Solar 5K" Neural-Networks model][nn_solar_5k]

+### Comparison plot of the "Household 1" Neural-Networks model
 ![Comparison plot of the "Household 1" Neural-Networks model][nn_household_1]

+### Comparison plot of the "Household 2" Neural-Networks model
 ![Comparison plot of the "Household 2" Neural-Networks model][nn_household_2]